Model soups need only one ingredient

-The minimal bilinear function satisfying these constraints is: \begingroup \endgroup This formulation ensures that re-emphasizing $\WW_{\mathrm{Low}}$ occurs only when the update is distributed across weak directions or carries significant fractional energy—properties associated with enhanced OOD robustness.
+\endgroup This formulation ensures that re-emphasizing $\WW_{\mathrm{Low}}$ occurs only when the update is distributed across weak directions or carries significant fractional energy, properties associated with enhanced OOD robustness.
 We provide a formal derivation and sensitivity analysis in \autoref{app:Interpretability_of_Coefficients}. \looseness=-1